-The St. Johns County Clerk of Court Office of Inspector General is interested in receiving information, or anonymous tips, confidentially from employees, contractors, and members of the public.
-The Office of Inspector General takes seriously the responsibility to evaluate your concerns regarding fraud, waste, and abuse, and conduct investigations, when appropriate.
+The St. Johns County Clerk of the Circuit & County Court’s (Clerk of Court) Fraud, Waste, and Abuse Unit (FWA) is interested in receiving information confidentially from employees, contractors and members of the public.
+Our responsibility is to receive and evaluate your concerns regarding fraud, waste, and abuse, and when appropriate, conduct an investigation.

-This directive provides instruction and guidance regarding the Fraud, Waste and Abuse Policy adopted by the St. Johns County Clerk of Court.
+This directive provides instruction and guidance for implementing the Fraud, Waste, and Abuse policy adopted by the St. Johns County Clerk of Court.

 - Fraud – a dishonest and intentional course of action that results in obtaining money, property, or an advantage to which the individual committing the action would not normally be entitled.
 Fraud refers to, but is not limited to, any dishonest or fraudulent act to include forgery or alteration of any document; misappropriation of funds, supplies, etc.; improper handling or reporting of money or financial transactions; profiting by self or others as a result of inside knowledge; destruction or intentional disappearance of records, furniture, fixtures or equipment; accepting or seeking anything of material value from vendors or persons providing services or materials to the County for personal benefit; and/or any similar or related irregularity.

 - Waste – the needless, careless, or extravagant expenditure of County funds, incurring of unnecessary expense, or misuse of County resources or property.